amtep/ck3-tiger/README.md

 <pre>ck3-tiger --suppress baseline.json <i>path/to/your/mod</i></pre>
 It works with `vic3-tiger` and `imperator-tiger` too.

+## Suppressing some reports

+Sometimes tiger is mistaken, or you just don't want to deal with certain warnings.
+You can remove those reports from the output in either of two ways:

+* The filter config in the `.conf` file: a [guide](filter.md).
+* Leaving special comments in your mod: a [guide](annotations.md).

 ## Command-line options

 * `--game` *PATH* Path to the game main directory